syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 {% endtabs %}

-## To change item enable state
+## Set item enable/disable state

 You can enable or disable the toolbar items by using `IsEnabled` property in `ImageEditorToolbarItem` class.
-Specifying their icon names and setting the boolean values to true or false.

 {% tabs %}